Law enforcement experts weigh in on uptick in juvenile crimes across Twin Cities

-MINNEAPOLIS — It's a scene playing out time and time again across the Twin Cities.
+MINNEAPOLIS — It's a scene playing out time and time again across the Twin Cities, and the entire country.

-From shootings to carjackings, kids and teens are committing violent crimes placing their own lives in danger and the lives of others.
+From shootings and armed robberies to assaults and carjackings, kids and teens are committing violent crimes placing both their own lives and the lives of others in danger.

 "What's happening there is happening all around the country," said David Thomas, a Forensic Studies Professor at Florida Gulf Coast University.